SG-Eddin/Technical-Documentation-Best-Practices/Business-Documents.md/Proposals.md

 Formal | Informal
 -------|---------
-The same format of reports. | Email or a memo (within a business) or a letter (sent outside the business).
+The same format of reports.
+They include: Title page, table of contents, abstract/executive summary, appendices, and a list of references. | Email or a memo (within a business) or a letter (sent outside the business).
-They include: Title page, table of contents, abstract/executive summary, appendices, and a list of references.|

 ## Solicited vs. Unsolicited (Requested vs. Unrequested)